BayatGames/conventions/security/authentication.md

 - **Never Store Plaintext Passwords**: Even temporarily
 - **Salt All Passwords**: Use unique, random salts for each password
 - **Implement Pepper**: Add a server-side secret to password hashing when possible
+- **Implementation Details**: For detailed implementation guidance, see the [Password Policy and Conventions](password-policy.md) document

 ### Password Policies